mstksg/inCode/copy/entries/monad-plus-3.md

 ### makeNMoves

 `makeNMoves` is going to be the main logic of our program.
-We want it to be a journey, itself --- a journey of a single solution going through `n` additions of moves.
+We want it to be a journey, itself: a journey of a single solution going through `n` additions of moves.

 That means we want something like: